Vishal-Perla/phishing-awareness-guide-html/README.md

 ---

-This project is part of my broader effort to make cybersecurity training and support more human, visual, and actionable—especially for those most vulnerable to scams.
+This project is part of my broader effort to make cybersecurity training and support more human, visual, and actionable.
+Especially for those most vulnerable to scams.